A stratified homotopy hypothesis: Constructible bundles

 The equivalence~(\ref{burn-segal}) recognizes this concatenation of spans as an object of ${\sf Burn}_2(\ast)$ constructibly over $Z$.
-An ultimate application of Corollary~\ref{gpd-ess} gives that, up to isomorphism over $Z\times \Delta^2$, constructible bundle $f_Z$ is determined from the diagram~(\ref{concat-2}).
+A last application of Corollary~\ref{gpd-ess} gives that, up to isomorphism over $Z\times \Delta^2$, the constructible bundle $f_Z$ is determined from the diagram~(\ref{concat-2}).

 The first condition on $f_Z$ in particular implies the map $\gamma_{01}$ can be taken to be an isomorphism, and so the composing the spans of~(\ref{concat-2}) gives a span

 Through an ultimate application of Corollary~\ref{link-link}, there results a map from the diagram~(\ref{concat-0}) to the diagram